ErikOsinga/grampa/README.md

 # magneticfields

-Modelling magnetic fields
+Modelling magnetic fields as Gaussian random fields following a certain power spectrum and electron density profile as explained in Murgia+2004